jaramp/better-better-teleporter/README.md

 ## Item Names

 You can specify multiple items to keep/drop by listing them separated by commas (such as `Shovel,Key,Flashlight,WalkieTalkie`).
-BetterBetterTeleporter will do its best to resolve items with inconsistent names (example: "clipboard" vs "Clipboard" vs "ClipboardItem" vs "ClipboardManual").
+BetterBetterTeleporter will do its best to resolve items with inconsistent names (example: "clipboard" vs "Clipboard" vs "ClipboardItem").
 As long as you have a reasonable idea of what the item is called, it should work.

 Here are some example names that can be used for whitelisting/blacklisting items: